 I had a paper-thin life.
-It began on a day that was heavier than all others.
-It began the day I was born.
+It began on a day that was heavier than all others: the day I was born.
 It began at zero.
 There were no parents to know.
 No heritage to learn.
 No clue who the I in the note was.
 My narrative existed nowhere but in my own head.
 Shameful and unsharable.
 Untruths and un-lies.
-There was nothing to know and it weighed a lot.
+There was nothing to know, and it weighed a lot.

 At first, there was nothing to see or hear either.
 I had no experience of sound to help me decipher the noiseless chaos of other people’s feelings, but I felt the frequency of them; I felt their pulse.
 The darkness that was my normal was made entirely of light and movement.
 Before I’d ever seen a human face, I was visited by eyes and noses and lips, all of them inside my head, detached and devouring.

-Before I’d ever seen a bird, I knew a bird.
-Then I heard it: the first starling.
+Before I’d ever seen a bird, I heard a bird: the first starling.
 It was the first real, outside-of-myself noise I ever heard, and its soundwave bent like it had passed through a thousand raindrops.
 Even starlings didn’t sound like that anymore.
-It flew away from me like everything else had, in the space of four wingbeats, like the wind had carried it away with my shadow.
+It flew away from me like everything else had, in the space of four wing-beats, like the wind had carried it away with my shadow.
 The shadow girl had been my substantial truth, but even she was stolen by the light.
 When the colours came, I still had a paper-thin life.

 I wasn’t like the starlings I committed to paper.
 They had nests to build.
 They had purpose.
 They could fly.
-Golden wings, star-speckled bellies and worm-pink legs.
-They were an unlikely conduit for my envy.
+With golden wings, star-speckled bellies and worm-pink legs, they were an unlikely conduit for my envy.
 I was nestless and restless.

-The unbearable truth of my beginning was a tide hitting a distant shore.
-It was the beat of a bird’s wing.
-It was a whisper along a wire.
-Its weight was with me, and its weight was elsewhere.
-My absence left a hole.
+The unbearable truth of my beginning was an unheard whisper along a wire.
+Or a tide hitting a distant shore.
+It was the beat of a bird’s wing diverting a tornado.
+A presence here, an absence there.
+The absence left a me-shaped hole I’d never see because it was filled with other people’s grief.
 That was the truth that would outplay the lies I told myself.

 I waited for my truth.
 I waited for paper-thin to expand into belonging.
 I waited for the padding of my familial narrative.
 When it came, I learned all the ways I could know the truth.
 I could bury it.
-Speak it.
-Dream it.
-Paint it.
-Fight it.
-Twist it.
-Draw it.
+I could dream or paint or fight it.
+I could twist it.
 Carve it into my skin.
-Scream it.
-Subvert it.
+Scream or subvert it.
 Deny it.
 Own it.
 Live it.

 The truth of it was this: lies could be easier than truth, paper-thin could be easier than truth, empty narratives could be easier than truth.

 But nobody looked.
-It was fifteen years before I began to know the truth, and even that was before all the other things wanted me dead.
+It was sixteen years before I began to know the truth, and even that was before all the other things wanted me dead.

-The source image above is from JCLeroi on Pixabay
+The source image is from JCLeroi on Pixabay